aslambro1882/doc-time/README.md

 - - -

 ## About Project
-This project made with rect. in this project i have used 4 components. which are
+This project made with react. in this project i have used 4 components. which are
 * Header
 * Body